-Our NZ Certificate in Early Childhood Education and Care (Level 3) is FREE for those aged 16 to 19 and offers the opportunity to gain credits towards completing NCEA Levels 1, 2 and 3.
-This certificate will help you to develop a strong foundational grounding in the essential knowledge involved in the education and care of infants, toddlers, and young children.
+The New Zealand Certificate in Early Childhood Education and Care (Level 3) helps students to develop a strong foundational grounding in the essential knowledge involved in the education and care of infants, toddlers, and young children.

-Throughout the 18 weeks of Early Childhood course, you will complete a minimum of 60 hours of placement time in an early childhood centre, giving you a real hands-on experience that will prepare you for a career in early childhood education and care.
+Throughout the 20 weeks, students complete a minimum of 60 hours of placement time in an early childhood centre, providing a real hands-on experience that will prepare them for a career in early childhood education.

-This Early Childhood Education course is perfectly suited to school leavers or students looking to complete their NCEA levels while gaining skills towards a career qualification.
-We offer small class sizes and supportive staff which creates a personal and productive learning environment.
+This certificate is perfectly suited to school leavers or students looking to complete their NCEA levels while gaining skills towards a career qualification.
+Vision College offers small class sizes, and supportive staff, which creates a personal and productive learning environment.